 But here’s the thing.
 You may have lost an election, but you’re still winning the war.
 Why do you have to win EVERYTHING?

 After 8 years of an African-American president, the nearly successful presidential candidacy of a woman, the legalization of gay marriage, and your apparent total control of the media, why are so many people not jumping for joy right now??
 Why are they screaming for blood??
 Guys, YOU’RE WINNING.
 Why can you not accept that a lot of people just didn’t like Hillary, and some people just aren’t liberals, and gee whiz guys, let’s do better next time?
 Let’s think about how we can woo and persuade, how we connect with voters instead of demonize them, how we can change hearts and minds.
 That’s how rational people come back after a setback.
 Burning people in effigy and destroying the city in America that most represents your values, is not.

 In the US until very recently, neither side ever had the expectation of totally winning on every front.
 I think that the Republicans still do not have that expectation.
-That’s why they’re so passive about everything.
+That’s why they’ve been so passive about everything.
 Their supporters have been typically patient and reasonable.
 That’s why they send us Jeb Bush as a presidential candidate.
 Because they still think this is business as usual and that “ya win some, ya lose some” and that is why they look so flat-footed next to the Democrats who are on a clear mission.

 Why is the default mindset for so many on the left over the last decade or so, a scorched earth policy in which your opinion is the only one that is allowed to be voiced and the rest of America needs to, oh, I don’t know, crawl off somewhere and die?